moby/moby/docs/sources/installation/binaries.md

 might not be enough to start Docker and run containers.
-Incompatibilities between the version of AppArmor/SELinux user space utilities provided by the system and the kernel could prevent Docker from running, from starting containers or make containers exhibit unexpected behaviour.
+Incompatibilities between the version of AppArmor/SELinux user space utilities provided by the system and the kernel could prevent Docker from running, from starting containers or, cause containers to exhibit unexpected behaviour.

 > **Warning**:
-> If any of the two security mechanisms is enabled, it should not be
+> If either of the security mechanisms is enabled, it should not be
 > disabled to make Docker or its containers run.
 This will reduce
 > security in that environment, lose support from the distribution's
-> vendor for the system and might break regulations, and security
+> vendor for the system, and might break regulations and security
 > policies in heavily regulated environments.

-> **Warning**:
-> Please use AppArmor or SELinux if your Linux distribution supports
-> either of the two.
-This helps improve security and blocks certain
-> types of exploits.
-Your distribution's documentation should provide
-> detailed steps on how to enable the recommended security mechanism.

 ## Get the docker binary: